Osteoporosis can't slow down 55-year-old weightlifter

 Even in her mid-50s, Lederer is in the best shape of her life.

-"I work out here, I run outside, I do bar class, I am just active," she said.
+"I work out here, I run outside, I do barre class, I am just active," she said.
 "It's a lifestyle, it is not a short-term solution."